 As ambitious as it was to put together the Strikeforce Heavyweight Grand Prix tournament, it has been anything but smooth.
 The latest bump comes off of a rumor that if true, could practically kill the entire idea.
 Alistair Overeem may not only be pulling out of the tournament, but could be leaving Strikeforce altogether.

 The latest MMA rumor spreading like wildfire says that Strikeforce heavyweight champion Alistair Overeem is not only pulling out of the Grand Prix, but that he will relinquish his championship and sign an official UFC contract.
 The rumor was posted on a message board that posted news about the Lesnar UFC 131 cancelation before it was announced, thus giving this rumor a little more attention than usual.

-When UFC president Dana White said that it would be “business as usual for Strikeforce”, he obviously meant the instability and ..click here to read more
+When UFC president Dana White said that it would be “business as usual for Strikeforce”, he ..click here to read more

 Brett Rogers, Brock Lesnar, Cain Velasquez, dana white, DREAM, Fabricio Werdum, fedor Emelianenko, Josh Barnett, K1, Scott Coker, Sergei Kharitonov, Shane Carwin, strikeforce, Strikeforce Heavyweight Grand Prix, Strikeforce MMA

 Dana White took questions from UFC fans and media this week at a Toronto press conference.
 The name Alistair Overeem was brought up to the UFC president and the questioner wanted to know when he’s coming to the UFC.
 Not only was White complimentary towards Overeem, he said he’d sign him if he could.